Should you pick the Garmin Vivomove Style over the Vivomove HR?

 - Lacks NFC payments

-It's only been a few months since Garmin rolled out its new additions to the Vivomove Series, but it's becoming more and more clear that these hybrid smartwatches are capable of more than looking pretty.
+It has been a while since Garmin rolled out these two additions to the Vivomove Series, and now it's becoming more and more clear that these amazing hybrid smartwatches are capable of more than looking pretty.
 The Vivomove Style is one of the best options for those who want to upgrade but don't want to break the bank in the process.
 While the original Vivomove HR is still an impressive watch and now more affordable than ever, the Vivomove Style has done a great job of filling in some of its gaps.

 As you may have gathered from the name, one of the main goals with the Vivomove Style is to, well, be stylish.
 It succeeds in that area without a problem but there's more to it than looks.
 You get some helpful upgrades over the Vivomove HR, including a dual AMOLED display, connected GPS, and Garmin Pay.
 These were all missing on the Vivomove HR, which is indeed a fashionable hybrid but lacking some key features.
-If you have the money to spare and want to enjoy these improvements, upgrading to the Vivomove Style will definitely be worth it.
+If you want to enjoy these improvements, upgrading to the Vivomove Style will definitely be worth it.
 If you're content with the bare essentials, you might prefer the Vivomove HR.

 Style plus features

-First things first, let's address the elephant in the room.
+First things first, let's address the elephant in the room when it comes to the Garmin Vivomove HR vs. Style.
 The Vivomove Style is one stylish watch.
-However, without its most important improvements, it might not be worth the extra money it costs to upgrade.
+However, without its most important improvements, it might not be worth it to buy now that the prices for both watches have dropped to a similar figure.

 |Vivomove Style